 Michael in his first art studio

 The Author with his grandfather

 It appeared that Michael would also pursue a career in law enforcement, and indeed, his close involvement in his grandfather's work made it seem as if he was destined to work in criminal forensics.
 Michael's creative drive proved too strong, however, and he began to specialize in English and Art in High School, with the goal of pursuing a career in graphic arts.
 He began drawing his own comics, and writing his first short stories.
 It was also during this time that he first developed an interest in martial arts, an interest that led to a lifetime devotion to traditional martial disciplines.
 More information about these arts can be found on the Martial Arts page.

-The Author working on a mural with his children, 1992
+The Author working on a mural.

 Today, Michael continues to create works of functional art in many mediums.
 His painted furniture has been shown in NICHE Award-winning galleries across the country, and been featured in some of the nations's most prestigious juried contemporary craft shows.
 Photos of his various artworks, covers, and more can be found on the Galleries page.